top of page

 Looking to the Future

+Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.
 Ecclesiastes 4:12

 The undergraduate and graduate teachings at New England Bible College and Seminary are a strong pairing.
 We acknowledge Christ to be the central strand in our institutions and trust that He will sustain and grow the school according to His perfect will.